alexiusacademia/masteral-advanced-concrete-design/Notebooks/Problem Set 2/Problem Set 2.md

 ##### Source Code

-The programming language used in this problem set is **Python3** with the help of **Jupyter Notebook** for presenting the data.
+The programming language used in this problem set is **Python3** with the help of **Jupyter Notebook** for presenting the result.
 The full source code used is shown below.
 This source code is also available at github (https://github.com/alexiusacademia/masteral-advanced-concrete-design/blob/master/Notebooks/Problem%20Set%201.ipynb)

 ```python
 # Imports